-On paper at least, these two systems look and feel fairly similar.
-Both use a rotating dial at the end of each dumbbell that spins to select the required weight, with both models also offering a weight spread that starts at ridiculously light and moves towards the challenging 24 or 25kg mark.
+On paper, at least, these two systems look and feel pretty similar.
+Both use a rotating dial at the end of each dumbbell that spins to select the required weight, with both models also offering a weight spread that starts at ridiculously light and moves towards the challenging 24-25kg mark.

 This could be seen as a bit of a downside, as you'll have to carefully place the unit back into its holder before adjusting the weight, but it is way quicker than scanning a rack of dumbbells and a small price to pay for replacing around 15 sets of bulky lumps of weight.

-The Men's Health set is cheaper than its Bowflex rival and this can be seen in the general build quality.
-The grip, for example, is made from reinforced plastic, rather than metal and the previously mentioned plastic tray feels a little flimsy.
+The Men's Health set is cheaper than its Bowflex rival, which can be seen in the general build quality.
+The grip, for example, is made from reinforced plastic rather than metal, and the previously mentioned plastic tray feels a little flimsy.

-The slightly drab colour scheme of light black and blue also doesn't do too much for overall appearance either and the branding on the adjustable dials is pretty basic, but who buys fitness equipment based on how handsome it is?
+The slightly drab colour scheme of light black and blue also doesn't do too much for the overall appearance either, and the branding on the adjustable dials is pretty basic, but who buys fitness equipment based on how handsome it is?

-More importantly, it all works and that reinforced plastic handle can withstand the rigours of a daily work out, while the weight plates and adjustable collar are also tough as old boots.
+More importantly, it all works, and that reinforced plastic handle can withstand rigorous daily workouts, while the weight plates and adjustable collar are also tough as old boots.

 Part with a bit more cash and the Bowflex Selecttech dumbbells feel like the more premium product straight out of the box.
 The grips, for example, are made from a mix of steel and rubber for improved purchase.
 On top of this, the weight selection mechanism also feels sturdier.

-It might sound petty but the Bowflex weight selection mechanism is also incredibly easy to operate with one hand, as it's simply a case of twisting the dial.
+It might sound petty, but the Bowflex weight selection mechanism is also straightforward to operate with one hand, as it's simply a case of twisting the dial.
 Whereas the Men's Health versions require a small button to be depressed first.
 It's a neat safety feature, but sometimes getting this button to click into place can prove fiddly.

 Bowflex Selecttech vs Men's Health Adjustable Dumbbell: Performance

-The key thing to remember about adjustable dumbbells over their fixed counterparts is the fact they have moving parts.
-This means that dropping them in any way is not advised, as the mechanism can easily be damaged (especially if loaded up with lots of weight) and you're left with a pair of fairly useless doorstops.
+The key thing to remember about adjustable dumbbells over their fixed counterparts is that they have moving parts.
+This means that dropping them in any way is not advised, as the mechanism can easily be damaged (especially if loaded up with lots of weight), and you're left with a pair of reasonably useless doorstops.

 Those looking to hit personal bests on the chest press by working to failure will have to keep a little in the tank to gently return the dumbbells to their holders in order to avoid any unwanted breakages.

-That said, both sets of adjustable dumbbells are fairly sturdy when placed in their plastic trays, where they can be used in a similar fashion to standard, rubber coated hex dumbbells for raised push-up variants.
+That said, both sets of adjustable dumbbells are pretty sturdy when placed in their plastic trays, where they can be used in a similar fashion to standard, rubber-coated hex dumbbells for raised push-up variants.

-This is particularly apparent when opting for an awkward middle wight, such as 12.5kg, where lots of plates will remain in the tray.
+This is particularly apparent when opting for an awkward middle wight, such as 12.5kg, where many plates will remain in the tray.